 Microwave for an additional 20 seconds or as needed to heat the sauce through (cover your dish so it doesn't spit).

 Now, a caveat: for this particular dish, I only use flat pastas like spaghetti, angel hair, or linguine.

 Tube pastas require more water because the pasta will not be completely submerged in the small amount we use.

 I particularly like Dreamfield's low-glycemic index spaghetti, but you could use gluten-free pasta, whole wheat pasta, or any other "healthier" pasta you can find.

 Just realize that you'll have to experiment with the cooking times, as they will vary between pasta types.

 Factors that make Healthy Dorm-Room Pasta "healthy"

-- This is an easy vegetarian meal (to make it truly vegetarian, make sure that you use a vegetarian-friendly Parmesan or Romano cheese—or use a substitute).
+- This is an easy vegan/vegetarian meal.
+To make it truly vegetarian, make sure that you use a vegetarian-friendly Parmesan or Romano cheese.
+Use a substitute to make the pasta vegan.